• Skip to primary navigation

 Ingredients to Have on Hand

-The ingredients for this cake are basic pantry staples, just buy or pick a few delicious, fresh baking apples and you are set.
-Otherwise, here's your grocery list:
+The ingredients for this homemade, Fresh Apple Cake are basic pantry staples, just buy or pick a few fresh baking apples and you are set.
+If you love a scratch-made cake like Old Fashioned Chocolate Pound Cake or a dessert like Fresh Fruit Tart, then you will love this recipe!

 • 3 - 4 baking apples